sethgrid/running/README.md

 $ go run server.go
 ```

+You may need to `go get -u` to ensure you have the required dependencies.

 Flags:
 To see a listing of all flags that can be used, use `-h`.
 ```bash